Matrix encoding method in variational quantum singular value decomposition: Singular value decomposition

 \subsection{Preliminaries}

 We consider the singular value decomposition of an arbitrary square $N\times N$ matrix $M$ assuming $N=2^n$,

-where $D={\mbox{diag}}(d_1,\dots,d_N)$ is the diagonal matrix of singular values (some of those values might be zero) and $U$ and $V^\dagger$ are unitary matrices.
+where $D={\mbox{diag}}(d_1,\dots,d_N)$ is the diagonal matrix of singular values (some of those values might be zero) and ${ \hat U}$ and ${ \hat V^\dagger}$ are unitary matrices.
 To find the singular values (entries of the diagonal matrix $D$) we, first of all, introduce the following objective function \cite{WSW}:

-where $|\psi_j\rangle$, $j=0,\dots, N-1$, is the set of orthogonal vectors, $\alpha=\{\alpha_0,\dots,\alpha_{nQ}\}$ and $\beta= \{\beta_0,\dots,\beta_{nQ}\}$ represent two sets of optimization parameters, $q_0>\dots>q_{N-1}$ are real weights, $Q$ is some integer associated with the subroutine used for preparing the unitary transformation $U$ in Sec.\ref{Section:W2W2}.
-We also note that the sum in (\ref{obj}) is over all $N$ singular values including possible zeros unlike Ref.\cite{WSW}, where the sum is truncated keeping only $T<N$ largest singular values.
+where $|\psi_j\rangle$, $j=0,\dots, N-1$, is { a} set of orthogonal vectors, $\alpha=\{\alpha_0,\dots,\alpha_{nQ}\}$ and $\beta= \{\beta_0,\dots,\beta_{nQ}\}$ represent two sets of optimization parameters, $q_0>\dots>q_{N-1}$ are real weights, $Q$ is some integer associated with the subroutine used for preparing the unitary transformation $U$ in Sec.\ref{Section:W2W2}.
+We also note that the sum in (\ref{obj}) is over all $N$ singular values including possible zeros unlike Ref.\cite{WSW}, where the sum is truncated keeping only $T\le N$ largest singular values.
 This truncation can be simply realized in our algorithm just equating to zero all $q_j$ with $j>T$.
-The reason to take transposition $T$ of the matrix $U$ in (\ref{obj}) will be clarified letter, see eq.(\ref{AM}).
-We appeal to the gradient method to find such parameters $\alpha^*$ and $\beta^*$ that maximize this objective function, i.e.,
+The reason to take transposition $T$ of the matrix $U$ in (\ref{obj}) will be clarified letter, see eq.(\ref{AM}). { Here we emphasize that, although the objective function is a sum of $N$ terms, its expectation value will be found by measuring the states of two qubis, see eqs.(\ref{tPsiOut}), (\ref{ppp}), unlike Refs. \cite{WSW,JKC}, where the expectation value of each term must be measured separately. } We appeal to the gradient method to find such parameters $\alpha^*$ and $\beta^*$ that maximize the objective function, i.e.,

 Then